 Site 30.
-Fort Matilda Industrial Estate,

-Greenock: Proposed redevelopment
+Fort Matilda Industrial Estate, Greenock: Proposed redevelopment opportunity.

-opportunity.

-0 0 0 - 0 0 0 0 0 Overall neutral impact on population and human health as possible loss of employment land would be off-set by the redevelopment opportunity.
+Overall neutral impact on population and human health as possible loss of employment land would be off-set by the redevelopment opportunity.

 Negative impact on water environment due to site levels that would require to be raised.
-Adjacent to Clyde Estuary which has been classified as moderate status through the River Basin Management Planning regime due to pollution on the Clyde Estuary.

-Mitigation measures should be put in place to ensure that development does not add to or place additional pressures
+Adjacent to Clyde Estuary which has been classified as moderate status through the River Basin Management Planning regime due to pollution and morphological alterations.
+Mitigation measures should be put in place to ensure that development does not add to or place additional pressures on the Clyde Estuary.
+Impacts would be long term and difficult to reverse.